Lillysmart/CRESMA278_FT02306_GroupA_CrecenciaSmart_DWA_Final_Capstone/README.md

 ##Features📌

--**Browse Shows**: Explore a variety of podcasts shows.🔍
+- **Browse Shows**: Explore a variety of podcasts shows.🔍

--**Listen to Episodes**: Enjoy listening to individual episodes within a show.
+- **Listen to Episodes**: Enjoy listening to individual episodes within a show.

--**Show Preview**: Click on a show to view its description, available seasons, and episodes.
+- **Show Preview**: Click on a show to view its description, available seasons, and episodes.
 - **Filter Options:**
   - **Latest:** Filter shows and episodes by the latest releases.
   - **Oldest:** Filter shows and episodes by the oldest releases.